freemansoft/flutter_asset_demo/README.md

 # Exploring assets, asset manifests and how they are scoped

+This standalone repo lets provides a sandbox for exploring asset behavior.

 * packages, libraries and assets scoped to our program
 * packages, libraries and assets scoped to our tests